Yproximite/WannaSpeakBundle/UPGRADE.md

     - `Yproximite\WannaSpeakBundle\Api\StatisticsInterface` for `stats` API
 - All API methods are designed:
     - To use required parameters as WannaSpeak API's required arguments
-    - To use a parameter `$additionalArguments` for WannaSpeak API's optional arguments.
+    - To use a parameter `$additionalArguments` for WannaSpeak API's optional arguments
+    - To return the plain JSON response and not a specific data from this JSON.
+It means that `getNumbers()` will now returns `['data' => ['dids' => ['331...']]` instead of `['331...']`
-- Your code can depends of class `WannaSpeak` if you prefer to use one class to rule them all (WannaSpeak APIs)
+- Your code can depend on class `WannaSpeak` if you prefer to use one class to rule them all (WannaSpeak APIs)
-- WannaSpeak API error are nicely handled and a specific exception is thrown given the status code, see [Exceptions for the API](./src/Exception/Api)
+- WannaSpeak API error are nicely handled, and a specific exception is thrown given the status code, see [Exceptions for the API](./src/Exception/Api)

 ## Configuration